Towards Web3 Applications: Easing the Access and Transition: Introduction

 \begin{itemize}

-\item \textit{We explore the connotation of Web3 by investigating plenty of in-the-wild Web3 projects.} As a new concept, we compare existing Web2 solutions and so-claimed Web3 projects to figure out the root features of Web3 applications and their dependencies, extracting their differences compared with classic Web2 applications.
+\item \textit{We explore the connotation of Web3 by investigating plenty of in-the-wild Web3 projects.} As a new concept, we compare existing Web2 solutions and so-claimed Web3 projects to determine the root features of Web3 applications and their dependencies, extracting their differences from classic Web2 applications.

-\item \textit{Based on comprehensive analysis, we propose a seamless transition framework that transits Web2 to Web3}, named \textsc{WebttCom}.
+\item \textit{Based on comprehensive investigation, we propose a seamless transition framework that transits Web2 to Web3}, named \textsc{WebttCom}.
 Our proposed solution establishes an interpreter to bridge the Web2 applications and the Web3 backend engines.
-In particular, the proposed framework \textsc{WebttCom} can offer effective and reliable access control and user management across the decentralized Web3 and centralized Web2, and provide an approach to conduct transition with existing popular SaaS, and the framework.
+In particular, the proposed framework \textsc{WebttCom} can offer effective and reliable access control and user management across the decentralized Web3 and centralized Web2 and provide an approach to conduct transition with existing popular SaaS and the framework.
 While operating, \textsc{WebttCom} can also effectively improve production by automatically generating API documents for developers and communities.

-\item \textit{We provide a full-stack implementation ranging from the frontend and backend APIs, structure design, and smart contract programming, to the on-cloud dockerized deployment}.
+\item \textit{We provide a full-stack implementation ranging from front and backend APIs, structure design, and smart contract programming to the on-cloud dockerized deployment}.
 Code size reaches up to 11,351 lines\footnote{Specifically, we present the detailed size distribution.
-The frontend takes 4 MB with image resources, while 253 KB with code only (5367 lines).
+The front end takes 4 MB with image resources, while 253 KB with code only (5367 lines).
 The backend is a 1.3 MB project and 249 KB for codes (4831 lines).
 Web3 takes 265KB (1153 lines).
 Note that the source code is set confidential due to the non-disclosure agreement with British Telecom (BT).}.
 The system is applied to daily service management processes and promotes the establishment of effective, flexible, reliable, and trustworthy Web3-driven applications.
-Notably, our prototype has been inspected by British Telecom (BT) in practice.
+Our prototype has been inspected by British Telecom (BT) in practice.

-\item \textit{We further conduct an evaluation from the developers' perspective by holding interviews with five skilled developers.} The interview feedback shows that the research question is well satisfied by the proposed framework \textsc{WebttCom}, and the presented full-stack implementation proves its strong capability of smoothing the transition in terms of \textit{necessity}, \textit{usability}, and \textit{completeness}.
+\item \textit{We further conducted a quantitative performance evaluation and a qualitative evaluation from the perspectives of managers, investors, and developers through surveys targeting 1,000 practitioners.} The survey feedback shows that the research question is well satisfied by the proposed framework \textsc{WebttCom}, and the presented full-stack implementation proves its strong capability of smoothing the transition in terms of \textit{necessity}, \textit{usability}, and \textit{completeness}.

 \end{itemize}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:premili} provides the Web3 basics.
 Section~\ref{sec:design} proposes the research methodology and presents our research question.
 Section~\ref{sec:usecase} introduces a use case that implements the new pattern, followed by discussions about the implementation notices and limitations shown in Section~\ref{sec:discussion}.
 Section~\ref{sec:related} provides existing studies related to this work.
 Section~\ref{sec:conclusion} concludes this paper and highlights our contributions.